skutils package

 Parameters:

-• channels – list of channels to record during this experimental run
+• channels_to_record – channels to record

 Raises:

-configureSoftwareStreaming(channels: Sequence[int], format: str, target_ip: str, target_port: int | str, only_stream_triggered_channels: bool = False)[source]
+configureSoftwareStreaming(channels: Sequence[int], format: str, target_ip: str, target_port: int | str, only_stream_triggered_channels: bool = False, enabled: bool = False, force: bool = False)[source]

 Configures streaming readout from software prior to an experimental run.